picturae/chars-and-chunks/README.md

 such way these can used to help create the flow of a webapp.

 While keystrokes are mapped to a character, barcodes match a regular expression.
-When a keystroke or barcode is caught, its context (an element in the document) is matched.
-When the context is inside the document tree, the callback function is called with the keystroke or barcode as an argument.
+When a keystroke or barcode is caught, it's context is checked to be registered and when so, the callback function is called with the keystroke or barcode as an argument.

 When an overlay is shown the set of hotkeys and barcodes can temporarily be